 The Highest Quality O-Rings Available When You Need Them

 With one of the largest inventories of o-rings, cord stock, and related seals (square rings, x-rings, backup rings, and more) in North America, we’re committed to providing the right product at the right price to every customer.
 Our technical sales team is experienced and knowledgeable about o-rings and their application.
 Because of this, we provide customers with guidance that ensures the optimal solution.

 Not sure what you need?
-Let us help.
+Let us help you find the right seals for you.